rktjmp/lush.nvim/README.md

 end)
 ```

-Now, run `:Lushify` to get live feedback on your lush-spec.
-Remember to disable your LSP client and linters, these can interfere and
-give a lot of false positives while using `:Lushify`.

-One of the templates includes a list of all the highlight groups that Neovim uses by default.
-There's a lot, so defining simple relations between them is the best way to cover them all.

-### 4. (optional) Compile to VimL
+### 3. (optional) Export your theme for distribution to non-Neovim clients.

-If you want to, you can also compile your lush-spec to VimL,
+If you want to, you can also compile your lush-spec to VimL.
+This is only
-so you get backwards compatibility with Vim8 for free!
+required if you want your theme to be compatible with Vim.

 Running the following will open a new floating window with a
 list of highlight groups as defined in VimL.